-ICS Attacks
+1) ICS Attacks:

-Communication protocols.
-A number of attacks have exploited vulnerabilities in communication protocols.
-For example, spoofing attacks on Address Resolution Protocol (ARP) were demonstrated on SCADA system [68], [154].
+a) Communication protocols: A number of attacks have exploited vulnerabilities in communication protocols.
+For example, spoofing attacks on address resolution protocol were demonstrated on SCADA system [50], [160].

-Espionage.
-DuQu and Flame are two examples of ICS attacks with spying purposes [23], [115].
+b) Espionage: DuQu and Flame are two examples of ICS attacks with spying purposes [25], [120].
 Flame, for example, targeted various ICS networks in the Middle East and was discovered in 2012.
-This malware's main goal was to collect corporations' private data such as emails, keyboard strokes, and network traffic [115].
-Although the intention of the attack was not clear, hostile nations or industrial competitors could benefit from such information leakages.
+This malware's main goal was to collect corporations' private data such as emails, keyboard strokes,